Stateless actor-critic for instance segmentation with high-level priors: Related work

 Reward decomposition was introduced for multi agent RL by \cite{sunehag2017valuedecomposition} where a global reward is decomposed into a per agent reward. \cite{NIPS2005_02180771} proves that a stateless RL setup with decomposed rewards requires far less training samples than a RL setup with a global reward.
 In \cite{DBLP:journals/corr/abs-1910-08143} reward decomposition is applied both temporally and spatially for zero-shot inference on unseen environments by training on locally selected samples to learn the underlying physics of the environment.

 The restriction to differentiable losses is present in all application domains of deep learning.
-Common ways to address it are usually based on a soft relaxation of the loss that can be differentiated.
-The relaxation can be designed specifically for the loss, such as, for example, Area-under-Curve \cite{eban2017scalable} for classification or Jaccard Index \cite{berman2018lovasz} for semantic segmentation.
-These approaches are not directly applicable to our use case as we aim to enable the use of a variety of object- and image-level priors which can easily be combined without handcrafting an approximate loss for each case.
-More generally, but still for a concrete task loss, Direct Loss Minimization has been proposed for CNN training in \cite{song2016training}.
+Common ways to address it are based on a soft relaxation of the loss that can be differentiated.
+The relaxation can be designed specifically for the loss, for example, Area-under-Curve \cite{eban2017scalable} for classification or Jaccard Index \cite{berman2018lovasz} for semantic segmentation.
+These approaches are not directly applicable to our use case as we aim to use a variety of object- and image-level priors, which should be combined without handcrafting an approximate loss for each case.
+More generally, but still for a concrete task loss, Direct Loss Minimization has been proposed in \cite{song2016training}.
 For semi-supervised learning of a classification or ranking task, Discriminative Adversarial Networks have been proposed as a means to learn an approximation to the loss \cite{santos2017learning}.
-Most generally, Grabocka et al.~in \cite{grabocka2019learning} propose to train a surrogate neural network which will serve as a smooth approximation of the true loss.
+Most generally, \cite{grabocka2019learning} propose to train a surrogate neural network which will serve as a smooth approximation of the true loss.
 In our setup, the critic can informally be viewed as a surrogate network as it learns to approximate the priors through the rewards by Q-learning.

 Incorporation of rules and priors is particularly important in biomedical imaging applications, where such knowledge can be exploited to augment or even substitute scarce groundtruth annotations.
-For example, the shape prior is explicitly encoded in the popular nuclear \cite{schmidt2018cell} and cellular \cite{stringer2021cellpose} segmentation algorithms based on spatial embedding learning.
+For example, the shape prior is explicitly encoded in popular nuclear \cite{schmidt2018cell} and cellular \cite{stringer2021cellpose} segmentation algorithms based on spatial embedding learning.
 Learned non-linear representations of the shape are used in \cite{oktay2018anatomically}, while in \cite{hu_2019_topological} the loss for object boundary prediction is made topology-aware.
 Domain-specific priors can also be exploited in post-processing by graph partitioning \cite{pape2019leveraging}.
-Interestingly, the energy minimization procedure underlying the graph partitioning can also be incorporated into the learning step \cite{Maitin-Shepard2016combinatorial, song2019end}.
+Interestingly, the energy minimization procedure underlying the graph partitioning can also be incorporated into the learning step \cite{Maitin-Shepard2016combinatorial,song2019end,abbas2021combinatorial}.